oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

                                       void *(*alloc_fn)(size_t),
                                       unsigned int flags)
 ```
-`adc` will be our point to the ADC device. `nsamples` will be the total number of samples to acquire `NSHOTS * (PRESAMPLES + POSTSAMPLES)`.
+`adc` will be our pointer to the ADC device. `nsamples` will be the total number of samples to acquire `NSHOTS * (PRESAMPLES + POSTSAMPLES)`.
 And we can leave the allocation function to default with `NULL` and set flags to `0`.

 We will need to free the buffer once we are done with the acquisition using `adc_release_buffer`.

 Then we can start the acquisition by calling `adc_acq_start`.
 The ADC will then wait for a trigger before acquiring samples.
-I may be good practice to stop any pending acquisition before starting one by calling `adc_acq_stop`.
+It may be good practice to stop any pending acquisition before starting one by calling `adc_acq_stop`.

 #### Software triggers